vwong175/vwong175/README.md

 # Hello!

 - 👋 Hi, I’m Valerie Wong
-- 🎓 Currently a third year student at the University at Buffalo pursuing a BS in Computer Science
+- 🎓 Currently a fourth year student at the University at Buffalo pursuing a BS in Computer Science
 - 👀 I’m interested in the intersection of art and technology!
 - 🌱 I’m currently learning new tech and always looking to grow in the human-computer interaction domain
 - ✈️ My interests and hobbies include traveling, eating new foods, taking pictures, and making art